NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Conclusion and Forward Looking

-In terms of \emph{applications}, most semantic coding approaches focus on the ``low-level'' transmission tasks (e.g., data or scene reconstruction at the receiver).
+In terms of \emph{applications}, most NeurJSCC approaches focus on the ``low-level'' transmission tasks (e.g., data or scene reconstruction at the receiver).
 Their extension to ``high-level'' semantic tasks including media understanding, 3D scene interaction, and other machine tasks still requires extensive research.
 In that case, the semantic importance modeling on the latent feature space will include not only the variationally estimated entropy but also other task related metrics, which is a valuable research direction.
-Furthermore, current semantic coding focuses on single data modality, novel semantic coding techniques supporting \emph{multiple modalities} might be a fruitful research topic.
-For example, ISC related methods synthesis fields based on multiple modalities input can boost the end-to-end transmission performance.
+Furthermore, current NeurJSCC focuses on single data modality, novel NeurJSCC techniques supporting \emph{multiple modalities} might be a fruitful research topic.
+For example, implicit NeurJSCC related methods synthesis fields based on multiple modalities input can boost the end-to-end transmission performance.

 \ifCLASSOPTIONcaptionsoff

 \fi